timescale/docs/tutorials/energy/index.md

 When you are planning to switch to a photovoltaic system it isn’t easy, even with a specialist at hand.
 You need details of your power consumption, typical usage hours, or distribution over a year.
-Collecting consumption data at the granularity of a few seconds is key to finding all the answers for the more precision.
+Collecting consumption data at the granularity of a few seconds is key to finding all the answers for more precision.
 This tutorial uses energy consumption data of a typical household for over a year.
 Because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database, like Timescale.